San Diego National Association of Hispanic Nurses

 Section 1.
 ELECTED OFFICERS:

-The elected officers of SDNAHN shall be President, Vice-President/ President Elect, Secretary, and Treasurer including, four Directors
+The elected officers of SDNAHN shall be President, Vice-President, Recording Secretary, Correspondence Secretary, Treasurer, and four Directors

 Section 2.
 QUALIFICATION OF OFFICERS: